 You might think this soup is served at weddings.
 If you guessed that, you would be wrong.
 This soup is named after the way all the ingredients combine and "marry in flavor" as it cooks.

 That is one of the best things about any soup in my opinion.
 When they are made well the flavors complement and enhance each other.

-You do not have to use pasta when cooking Italian soup.
+You do not have to use pasta when cooking keto meatball soup.
 In my recipe, I skip the pasta and use veggies like spinach and zucchini to replace the pasta with wholesome vegetables.
 It is a lighter version but still packs some incredible taste.

 You don't need pasta as a filler when your soup has delicious broth, fresh veggies, and a protein!

 What Other Ground Meats Can Be Used In This Soup Recipe